MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 7. Expand the **Select a connection** dropdown and select **+ New Connection**.

 8. The new browser window or tab will open.
-Select **Create** when prompted to create Common Data Service connection.
+Select **Create** when prompted to the connection.
 Sign in if required to complete creating the connection.

-9. Switch back to the previous tab where you were importing the solution.
+9. Close the current tab so that you are now back to the previous **Import a Solution** tab.

-10. Click **Refresh** to refresh the list of connections.

-11. Ensure the connection you just created is selected.
+10. Ensure the connection you just created is selected.
+If you do not see your connection, click **Refresh** to refresh the list of connections.

-12. Press **Import**.
+11. Press **Import**.

-13. Wait until the import is complete.
+12. Wait until the import is complete.

 ## Task #2: Import Data